Aggtelek National Park

 Best Time to Visit

-The best time to visit Aggtelek National Park is during the spring and summer months when the weather is mild and the park is in full bloom.
-From April to September, you can enjoy pleasant temperatures and longer daylight hours, allowing you to make the most of your visit.
-However, if you’re a fan of winter activities such as snowshoeing and cross-country skiing, the park also has a unique charm during the colder months.
+The ideal time to visit Aggtelek National Park is from April to September, when the weather is mild and the park is in full bloom.
+These months offer pleasant temperatures and longer daylight hours.
+For those interested in winter activities, the park also offers opportunities for snowshoeing and cross-country skiing during the colder months.

 Getting There